 From mountains to glaciers, starry skies to glowing caves, these are the best places to experience the wonders that make New Zealand so popular.

 Fox Glacier and Franz Josef Glacier are New Zealand's most accessible glaciers.

 Picturesque by day and dazzling by night, Lake Tekapo is part of a UNESCO Dark Sky Reserve, making it the perfect spot for stargazing.

 The picturesque coastal town of Kaikōura is the perfect place for marine life encounters, coastal walks, and tucking into a plate of crayfish.

 Ever asked yourself "where is Hobbiton?"
 Matamata, New Zealand is home of the shire and a must see if you’re a Lord of the Rings and Hobbit fan.
 Take a guided tour of the Hobbiton Movie Set and enjoy the town’s fabulous cafes.

-Situated on the west coast of the South Island, Milford Sound is a fusion of spectacular natural features with amazing visual cues around every corner.
-Check out the Milford Sound waterfalls or kayak the fjords.
+Situated on the west coast of the South Island, Milford Sound is a fusion of natural features that are spectacular even in the rain.
+Find out how to cruise, kayak, or hike to Milford Sound.

 Aoraki Mount Cook is New Zealand's highest mountain, with a height of 3,754 metres.

 Napier, located in Hawke's Bay, has beautifully preserved 1930s architecture and that is city's special point of difference.